 Exclusive font licenses

 You may even wish to contract a typo foundry to create a bespoke typeface for your client and their projects.
 Under the license, your client would be the only organisation able to use the fonts.
-The cost for this type of font licensing would be £30,000 and up.
+The cost for this type of font licensing is usually upwards of around $30,000 / £30,000.

 Free font licenses

 These are the best, right?
-Well, sometimes you get what you pay for… Many of the free fonts out there lack the quality finishing you get with bona fide fonts designed by reputable foundries.
+Well, sometimes you get what you pay for… Many of the free fonts out there lack the quality or the uniqueness that you can get with paid-for fonts designed by the best foundries.
 Furthermore, just because a font is free that doesn’t mean it isn’t covered by a license.
-Some free font licenses allow you to use them in your own design work, and even for pitches, but if they appear in published client work, commercial license conditions kick in requiring payment.
+Some free font licenses have strict conditions allowing you to use the fonts in personal design work, and maybe for pitches, but not in commercial work.
+As a result, if the fonts appear in published client work, commercial license conditions kick in, requiring payment.

-However, many excellent fonts are available on a completely open source basis.
-Visit Google Fonts, where nearly 1,000 fonts can be downloaded, installed and used in print, web and app projects under Google’s free Apache License.
-You can also see our roundup of the best free fonts.
+However, many excellent fonts are available on a completely open source basis, including the best Google Fonts.
+In total, Google Fonts has over 1,500 options that can be downloaded, installed and used in print, web and app projects under Google’s free Apache License.

 Font licensing: How to avoid problems

-Thank you to Good Type Foundry and Dalton Maag for their help with this font licensing article.
+Thanks to Good Type Foundry, Font Cuisine and Dalton Maag for guidance on this font licensing guide.